Holywells Park

 'Holy Wells'

 The park is reputed to have been the site of the manor held before the Norman Conquest by Queen Edith (c.1025-1075), wife of Edward the Confessor (c.1003-1066).
-In the park is a large moated site, still visible today around the children's play area, which is probably where the Bishop of Norwich stayed when his duties brought him to Suffolk.
-Our Bishops Hill page has more on this.
+In the park is a large moated site, still visible today around the children's play area, which, it has been said, is where the Bishop of Norwich stayed when his duties brought him to Suffolk –see th update on our Bishops Hill page for a correction to this misapprehaension.
 The major value of the parkland is the spring water, plentiful and pure.
 Our Street name derivations page has more on the name Holywells; contrary to popular belief the 'wells' and springs here were not considered sacred.
 Thomas Cobbold established his brewery in Harwich in 1723, shipping clean water from Ipswich.
 Eventually, he moved the brewery to the Cliff, Ipswich in 1742 where he could be take advantage of the proximity of the fresh water springs of Holywells for brewing beer.
 The Cobbolds had already started to buy land in this area but in 1811 John Cobbold (1745-1835) bought Pitt’s Farm (otherwise Raceground Farm – or the ‘old cottle’ ), a basic Suffolk hall house..
 He extended the original farmhouse with a Regency-style west wing.
 His wife Elizabeth called it ‘Holy Wells’.
 There is a reference to Pitt’s Farm in a will of 1564 which mentions ‘Pytts over the hill’.
 [Information from Holywells Park information board.]
 It is probably true that the Cobbold family encouraged the use of the name Holywells for their house and parkland to give them added caché.
 Thomas Gainsborough (1727–1788) painted a well-known – and somewhat idealised – view of the cascade of spring water ponds in the park, much of which is visible today.
 The painting is part of the collection at Christchurch Mansion.

 Ipswich Historic Lettering: Holywells Mansion 1811